nothub/debian-autoinstall/README.md

 If the `-p` flag is not set, a random admin password will be generated.

+### Hostname

+If the `-n` flag is not set, a hostname will be generated at installation.
+The hostname will be based on the installed machines mac addresses.

 ## Debug in VM

 While running the installer, press `ctrl`+`alt`+`f4` to show the installers log output.